-Ugo De Rosa launched De Rosa back in 1953, De Rosa is one of the most well respected bike brands in the world.
-A family-owned and operated company with a passion for artisanal production methods and innovation and a love for beauty and design.
-De Rosa continue to build every model by hand – aluminium, steel, titanium and carbon fibre.
+Ugo De Rosa launched De Rosa bikes almost seventy years ago.
+1952-1953 offered fertile soil for bike brands in Italy, with De Rosa launching along with Colnago and Pinarello in their own race for market dominance.
+De Rosa developed rapidly into one of the most well respected bike brands in the world.
+A family-owned and operated business with a passion for artisanal production methods and a love for beauty and design.
+De Rosa continue to build every bike by hand – aluminium, steel, titanium and carbon fibre.

-As a youngster Ugo De Rosa developed a love for bicycle racing and advanced through several ranks at the amateur levels.
+As a youngster Ugo De Rosa developed a love for bicycle racing.
+He advanced through several ranks at the amateur levels.
 In technical school he completed studies in mechanics and engineering and became interested in the bicycle itself.

 Ugo De Rosa’s first job was in the workshop of his Uncle where he built and repaired bikes.
 Ugo opened his first shop and commenced the manufacture of racing bikes in 1953.
-With his experience and passion for racing, he understood what it took to build a racing bicycle and his reputation began to spread among the amateur riders across Milan.
+With his experience and passion for racing, he understood what it took to build a racing bicycle.
+He soon generated a reputation which began to spread among the amateur riders across Milan.

 De Rosa in the Peloton